Mitchell Langerak: Nagoya Grampus

 On 14 January 2018, Langerak signed for Nagoya Grampus.
-On 12 December 2020, he made his 100th appearance in the J.League in a 0–0 away draw against Yokohama FC.
+On 12 December 2020, he made his 100th appearance in the J.League in a 0–0 away draw against Yokohama.
 On 19 December 2020, he set new J.League record, keeping 17 clean sheets in the 2020 J.League campaign in 1–0 win against Sanfrecce Hiroshima.
-On 12 September 2021, Langerak broke his own clean sheets record in J.League, keeping 18 clean sheets in a 3-0 victory over Tokushima Vortis.
+On 12 September 2021, Langerak broke his own clean sheets record in J.League, keeping 18 clean sheets in a 3–0 victory over Tokushima Vortis.
 He also set the new all-time record at 823 consecutive minutes without conceding a goal in the 2021 J.League campaign.

+On 23 September 2023, Langerak made his 200th appearance in the J.League in a 1–1 draw against Hokkaido Consadole Sapporo.
+On 2 November 2024, he scored Grampus's second penalty of the shoot-out in the 2024 J.League Cup final victory over Albirex Niigata.

+Melbourne Victory

+On 3 August 2024, Melbourne Victory announced the signing of Langerak on an 18 month contract, with the transfer to take place during the January 2025 transfer window.
+On July 10 2025, Melbourne Victory announced the retirement of Langerak.
+He would take up a role coaching in the Victory Academy Program.

 International career

 Langerak was selected in the Young Socceroos squad to play in the 2006 AFC Youth Championship.
 Langerak received his first senior national team call-up in March 2011, named by coach Holger Osieck as a member of the 17-man squad to play Germany in a friendly match.

 Langerak made his debut for Australia's senior team in an international friendly against France on 12 October 2013, a match in which the Socceroos were thrashed 6–0.
 This match turned out to be manager Holger Osieck's final match in charge of Australia, with his sacking coming shortly after the conclusion of the match.
-Langerak made his second appearance for Australia against Canada, a match which Australia won 3–0..
-Langerak was included in the 23 man squad going to Brazil for the 2014 FIFA World Cup.
+Langerak made his second appearance for Australia against Canada, a match which Australia won 3–0.
+Langerak was included in the 23-man squad going to Brazil for the 2014 FIFA World Cup.
 He was also included in Australia's final list for 2015 AFC Asian Cup, which was held in Australia, but he didn't play a single match.

 In May 2021, having represented Australia eight times, Langerak announced his retirement from international football due to wanting to remain with his family during the COVID-19 pandemic.
 In September 2022, Langerak came out of international retirement ahead of the 2022 FIFA World Cup, following relaxation of restrictions on international travel, but was not selected for the World Cup squad.